mcericson/CSMA_112_Tutorials_2022/220301/workshop.md

 ## M5 Stick C Plus

 **Hardware**: ESP32 Pico with 4mb of Flash memory and 512 kb of RAM.
-Microphone, speaker, LCD, LED and accellerometer are all part of the hardware.
+Microphone, speaker, LCD, LED and accelerometer are all part of the hardware.

 **Firmware**: M5stick library "burned" to device with M5 burner